Ike Atkinson: Criminal career

 Atkinson's downfall came in 1975.
 He made arrangements to ship packages containing heroin to two separate addresses in Fayetteville, North Carolina, each belonging to elderly black women whose names were obtained from personnel records.
 A serviceman on Atkinson's payroll would come to collect the packages, claiming that they had been misaddressed.
 During one shipment, the pickup was late; one of the women contacted the postal service while the other called the police to report a bomb threat.
 The police identified Atkinson from a palm print on one of the heroin bags, and he was arrested on January 19, 1975, in his home in Goldsboro while on leave.
 He was convicted the following year and received a prison sentence of 31 years.
 Atkinson was released in 2007.

 Cadaver Connection

-The "Cadaver Connection" was a supposed heroin smuggling operation involving the use of coffins containing dead American soldiers being shipped home for burial to move heroin into the United States for processing.
+The "Cadaver Connection" was a supposed heroin smuggling operation involving the use of coffins containing dead U.S. soldiers being shipped home for burial to move heroin into the United States for processing.
 Frank Lucas, one of Atkinson's partners in the US, stated that this was how the narcotic was smuggled out of Thailand:

 Ike flew a country-boy North Carolina carpenter over to Bangkok.
 We had him make up 28 copies of the government coffins ... except we fixed them up with false bottoms, big enough to load up with six, maybe eight kilos ...
 It had to be snug.
 You couldn't have shit sliding around.
 Ike was very smart, because he made sure we used heavy guys' coffins.
 He didn't put them in no skinny guy's ...